codewitharjun214/zomato-clone/README.md

 - **HTML**: For the structure of the webpage.
 - **CSS**: For styling the page, including layout, colors, and animations.
 - **JavaScript**: For handling basic interactivity, such as form input focus and other dynamic features.
+## Demo
+You can view a live demo of the project here: